Curriculum Guide

 History

 Class III students will study the Silk Road, a network of land and sea trade routes that connected East Asia to the Mediterranean.
 The Silk Road linked different cultures and facilitated the movement of ideas, technologies, goods, art styles, music, religions, and people.
 This network brought diverse peoples together across great distances, and it allowed for a global sharing.
 For example, Roman scribes used paper made in China, Indian musicians played instruments made in Persia, and Samarkand mathematicians studied the theories of Arabian scholars.
 Using the Silk Road as our focal point, we will explore this cultural exchange and examine its effects on the various cultures.
-We will study several locations and regions along the Silk Road, concluding with an examination of the birth of Western Europe, made possible in no small part by the opportunities brought through these cultural connections.
+We will study several locations and regions along the Silk Road, concluding with an examination of the birth of Western Europe.

 Class IV: The Birth of Modern Europe